-If you’re setting up a new iPhone or have recently replaced or reset your iPhone you may run into an iMessage issue where it is waiting for activation.
-Let’s take a look at what to do to get it to activate.
+If you’re setting up a new iPhone or have recently replaced or reset your iPhone, you may run into an iMessage/FaceTime issue where it is waiting for activation.
+Let’s take a look at how to fix the “iMessage waiting for activation” issue.

-- For iMessage to activate you’ll need an internet connection, so make sure you’ve got a working cellular or Wi-Fi connection (you’ll also need SMS to be working with your phone #)
+- For iMessage/FaceTime to activate, you’ll need an internet connection, so make sure you’ve got a working cellular or Wi-Fi connection (you’ll also need SMS to be working with your phone #)

-- Your time zone must be correct, double-check this by following Settings → General → Date & Time (using Set Automatically is the easiest way to do this)
+- Check that your time zone is correct Settings > General > Date & Time (using Set Automatically is the easiest way to do this)

 - Restart your device